Looks Are Deceiving

 What I didn’t know back then was just how much hormonal support my body actually needed.

-During perimenopause, our estrogen levels start to fluctuate and decline, and this can cause all sorts of symptoms – from brain fog, anxiety, poor sleep, hot flashes, (perhaps you can you relate :)), to joint pain!
 Estrogen truly is our fountain of youth.
 Without it, aging accelerates both inside and out.
 On the outside, you may notice changes in your skin, hair, and body composition.
 But inside, silent and serious changes are occurring:

 • Bone loss accelerates, raising your risk of osteoporosis and fractures.